-I used to be someone whose motto was “I’ll sleep when I’m dead” but after suffering burnout last year, I’m now 100% committed to putting my health first.
-I now appreciate how a lack of sleep can also have serious consequences and lead to a burnout.
-In my article Burnout – What it is, what the warning signs are and how to prevent it , Dr Eleanor Akaho, shares her personal experiences of burnout, explains signs and symptoms of it and gives her tips how to recover from it.
+I used to be someone whose motto was “I’ll sleep when I’m dead”, but after suffering burnout last year, I’m now 100% committed to putting my health first.
+I now appreciate how a lack of sleep can also have serious consequences and can lead to a burnout.
+In my article Burnout – What it is, what the warning signs are and how to prevent it, Dr. Eleanor Akaho, shares her personal experiences of burnout, explains signs and symptoms of it and gives her tips how to recover from it.

 Need to improve your health and productivity?
 These are some of the best tips and techniques that have worked for me!

-Strong sleep hygiene means having both a bedroom environment and daily routines that promote consistent, uninterrupted sleep.
-Keeping a stable sleep schedule, making your bedroom comfortable and free of disruptions, following a relaxing pre-bed routine, and building healthy habits during the day can all contribute to improving the quality of your sleep and increasing your productivity.
+Strong sleep hygiene means having both, a bedroom environment and daily routines that promote consistent, uninterrupted sleep.
+Keeping a stable sleep schedule, making your bedroom comfortable and free of disruptions, following a relaxing pre-bed routine, and building healthy habits during the day can all contribute to improving the quality of your sleep and increase your productivity.

 Tip 2: Practice the Pomodoro Technique

 When you use the Pomodoro Technique, you will always work in short sprints, which will make sure that you’re consistently productive.
-I always advocate in my coaching and training on goal setting and time management that it is best to work in short, sharp bursts.
+I always advocate in my coaching and training on goal setting & time management, that it is best to work in short, sharp bursts.
 Taking regular breaks will also keep you creative, focused and also free from burning out.

 As Dr. Michael Mosley explained in his recent newspaper article, sitting continually is extremely bad for your health and your immune system.
 Dr. Mosley recommends standing up and walking around every 30-minutes.